alovajs/alovajs.github.io/tutorial/client/strategy/seamless-data-interaction/request-retry.md

 });
 ```

-not enough?
-You can even add a random jitter value to each delay to make it look less regular
+You can even add a random jitter to each delay to make it less predictable.

 ```javascript
 useSQRequest(createOrEditTodo, {